Go to MetaPulse

 • TYPE - The Alert Types will be listed here.
 You can click on any of them to apply additional filter.

-• ORG AREA - You can choose between a Responsible Org Area and Alerted By Org Area to further filter your results
+• TEAM - You can choose between a Responsible Team and Alerted By Team to further filter your results

 • STATUS - The Alert Status will be displayed.
 Click on any status to apply additional filter.